jewelsofthought/neshama/site/posts/story/jewels.md

 Before continuing, we have to ask a pertinent question here.
 Where is the information that is being received by this jewel being transmitted to?
 Well, a certain amount is the feedback to keep the shell functioning properly.
 The rest ... well back along the channel that is receiving from faraway, not from the shell surrounding it.

-Now that ends up at the receiving station, where someone looks at the message, and has to decide where to deliver it to.
-If it is a good message, it goes into the God stream.
+Now that ends up at the receiving station, where something looks at the message, and has to decide where to deliver it to.
+If it is a good message, it goes into the G-d stream.
 If it is a bad message, it goes to those who deal with bad messages.
 Which will depend on how bad it is.

 To take it one step further.
 What will the information that will be now transmitted to the jewel from the station?
 The general broadcast will continue, but now the messages you receive will be influenced by the responses to the messages you sent up the pike...

+A analogy of this kind of behaviour is the spam protection that is necessary for the email system to function.
+If the message is good, it is received by the recipient.
+If the message is not good it is placed in a spam queue to be looked at unless it is already recognised, thereupon it is "trashed".
+To continue the trash metaphor &ndash; in the real world, something has to pick up or clear the trash.
+This is one who actually feeds on this trash, as is nature's wont, and actually becomes bigger and stronger the more trash it eats.
+In nature no energy is wasted &ndash; she has created something that will be nourished by whatever energy is produced.
+If it is rotten, there are beings that will devour it.
+The more rotten, the more the particular parasites that munch that trash will appear and multiply.

+## Purpose

 Now, I am not going to say to anyone ever that I "know" what the purpose of our existence is or might be.
 But I will say that the best thing you can do in your life, is keep that jewel clean.
 It will guide you, and comfort you.
 It will help you change your life.

-How do I keep it clean, you may ask.
-Well, you may be surprised to know that there are many manuals that describe how to do that - besides the many manuals that are to lead you astray (in order to harvest your energy).
+How do I keep it clean, you may ask?
+Well, you may be surprised to know that there are many manuals that describe how to do that.
+What you need to learn (or be taught) is to differentiate between those many manuals that lead you astray &ndash; in order to harvest your energy &ndash; and those that teach you the correct path.

 However, before I mention some of them, I have to warn you.
 This is not about book learning.
 You cannot lean how to make love from a book.
 This requires hard work, determination, commitment, and more hard work.
 It is a lifelong pursuit that you have to follow in everything you do and say and eventually even think.

+## Living guide

+For without a living guide, one cannot unlock the secrets in any of these manuals.
+As it is said, "G-d hides in this world".
+Only the true seeker will find the jewels.

 That's sounds awefully like brainwashing, you respond querulously.

 Of course it is.
 I say gaily.
 There is only one way to wake someone up from a trance, and that is to rewire his perception of the world.
 The only way to do that is to "rewire" his brain.
 Wash out the nonsense that has stained his mind.

-Or if you just wish to control him, fill his head with nonsense, confusing him, and then provide him with The Solution.
+Or if you just wish to control him, fill his head with nonsense, confusing him, and then provide him with the Solution.

-The only difference is that this brainwashing is universal.
-It is the path to God.
+The only difference is that this brainwashing is describing the path to God.

 Well, alright already.
 Speak to me of this path.

 Before I do that, I have to explain to you that this narrative I am building has a number of levels.
 We cannot begin at the top level because we are unsure of where it is.
 We have to start at the bottom, at the beginning, so as to say.
-And, the beginning of course is represented by the the first, which we often represent by the number 1 (one).
+And, the beginning of course is represented by the the first, which we often represent by the number I (one).

-However, this 1 persists.
+However, this I persists.
 It never goes away.
 Thus the basic fundamental principle, that has to be engraved on your heart, your mind and your soul, is the fact that "[All Is One](shma.html)".

 Every practice will have this at its core.
-The _Shma_ in Judaism, the _Om_ in Hinduism, the _Tao_ in Taoism... etc. At its core it acknowledges the fundamental principle that everything comes from the One.
-And is just an expression of thereof, derived therefrom.
+The _Shma_ in Judaism, the _Om_ in Hinduism, the _Tao_ in Taoism... etc. It acknowledges the fundamental principle that everything comes from the One &ndash; and is just an expression thereof, derived therefrom.

 > In the infinite realm, any finite event can be reduced to a mere point.
-(And even any infinite event that is of lessor order than the Infinite Infinity.)
+And any infinite event is of lessor order than the Infinite Infinity.